mika-littor/CGM-in-Mice-Analysis/README.md

 You can reach us at [Ben-Zvi Lab](https://www.benzvilab.com/).

 ## Requirements
-1. Python 3  with the installation of the following packages:
+1. Installation of Python 3 with the following packages:
    * datetime
    * matplotlib.pyplot
    * numpy